NKAmapper/parking2osm/README.md

 Stores osm file in "parkeringsregisteret.osm" or given file name.

-The osm file may also be retrieved from [this folder](https://drive.google.com/drive/folders/1JkIIUxwNh9WZx4lzt7rmqCwa6G_p9MAB?usp=sharing) (produced 7 January 2019).
+An osm file may also be retrieved from [this folder](https://drive.google.com/drive/folders/1JkIIUxwNh9WZx4lzt7rmqCwa6G_p9MAB?usp=sharing).

+Contains approx. 3.300 public parking facilities across Norway.

+Please incldue the *ref:pregister* tag to make updates to capacity etc. possible.